Here's a short selection of Flight Reports which illustrate a few things that I got up to, with single-line kites.

 The 2 meter (8ft) span carbon and

 Tyvek Diamond went together fairly quickly and even the KAP rig setup

 seemed to be getting easier.
 Must be the practice!
 A

 Half-Picavet suspension seemed perfectly adequate since the big

 super-rigid Diamond has almost zero side-to-side sway in

-At least something made it into the air this week.
+something made it into the air this week.
 Better than nothing!

 This outing was a little nerve-wracking, since

 dark low clouds were going over, with the threat of strong wind gusts

 associated with them.
 At least I had detected no lightning strikes on